mailgun/errors/README.md

 If you are working at mailgun and are using scaffold; using `logrus.WithError(err)` will cause logrus to automatically retrieve the fields attached to the error and index them into our logging system as separate searchable fields.

+## Perfect for passing additional information to http handler middleware
+If you have custom http middleware for handling unhandled errors, this is an excellent way to easily pass additional information about the request up to the error handling middleware.

 ## Adding structured fields to an error
 Wraps the original error while providing structured field data